The Purpose of the Health and Wellbeing Board

 accountability, openness, honesty and leadership).

-Board members must complete a register of interests
+Board members must complete a register of

-as sponsorship, contracts tenancies and securities.
+matters such as sponsorship, contracts tenancies and

 Where a Board member feels they have a DPI in